maxwellens/sango/README.md

 # sango
-SpringBoot Demo App Using a Game named sango
+SpringBoot Demo App Using a Game named Sango